 You can sleep easy while staying at one of the many safe Campsited destinations as incidents at our campsites are extremely rare.
 If you do spot any suspicious behaviour or anything you are concerned about, it’s always best to report it to the campsite staff as soon as possible.

 Leaving your motorhome unattended

-If you have implemented best campervan security practices, you should have no problems leaving your motorhome unattended in your campsite while you explore.
-As a general rule, campsites in France are very safe and leaving your vehicle for the day should not be a concern.
-We do not recommend leaving your motorhome unattended for more than a short time outside of campsites, however, especially in places where there aren’t many people around.
+If you have implemented all of our tips so far, you should have no problems leaving your motorhome unattended in your campsite while you explore.
+As a general rule, Campsited campsites are very safe and leaving your vehicle for the day should not be a concern.
+However, we don’t recommend leaving your motorhome unattended outside of campsites for long periods of time, especially in places where there aren’t many people around.

-Having a safe and trusted place to store your valuables is one of the best things you can set up in advance to help you feel relaxed about your trip.
-We recommend purchasing a small and lightweight safe, where you can store your most important items safely.
-Of course, it is important to keep the safe out of sight of the windows at all times.
+Having a safe and trusted place to store any valuables you do have to bring is one of the best things you can set up in advance to help you feel relaxed about your trip.
+We recommend purchasing a small, lightweight safe, where you can store your most important items safely.
+Of course, it is important to keep the safe out of sight at all times.

 Get your family into good habits

-It’s a good idea to discuss motorhome safety measures with everyone who will be sleeping in the motorhome.
-If everyone is aware of things like how to operate motorhome security locks and where to store valuable items, you’ll give yourself the best possible chance of staying safe.
-Get the family used to best practice and routines regarding motorhome security, so everyone can work together.
+It’s a good idea to discuss motorhome security measures with everyone who will be sleeping in the motorhome.
+If everyone is aware of how to operate motorhome security locks and where to store valuable items, you’ll give yourself the best possible chance of staying safe.
+Get the family used to checking doors and windows, so everyone can work together.

 Make friends with your neighbours

 Getting to know your neighbours is one of the easiest ways to improve your campervan security during trips.
 Even if you are on a short break, striking up a conversation with your neighbours and introducing your family will result in your neighbours being more likely to keep an eye out for any unusual activity around your van, especially when you’re out.

 You’ve locked your windows, secured your doors, fitted alarms and now your motorhome is basically Fort Knox.